FEAR HAD A HOLD ON ME. Then I learned how to overcome it. Here’s my story

 My husband and I devised a plan: I’d stay off highways and drive the 40-miles-per-hour roads to and from work.
 The plan helped and kept me employed, but failed to solve the root problem.
 Click & Tweet!

 My solution: avoid highways.

-God’s solution: put off fear, put on trust of Him.
+God’s solution: put off fear, put on an active faith in God.

 I know this may sound simplistic.
 The answer to overcome fear was to unlearn the fear habit and rely on God to provide everything I needed for victory.
 “Jesus Take the Wheel” by Carrie Underwood later became a favorite.

 I unlearned my bad habit by consciously taking baby steps.

 First, I drove on a two-lane highway with my husband in the passenger seat.
 Then I tried driving a four-lane highway with my husband in the passenger seat.
 I kept at it, graduating to driving by myself on highways.
 Then my fear returned and I started over.

 Like other habits, the habit of fear needs God’s power to dislodge it.

 DOWNLOAD: Here’s a help for anxiety and fear.
 Download Fear_of_God_Test for free.